mapbox/togeojson/README.md

 The output is a JavaScript object of GeoJSON data.
-You can convert it to a string with [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or use it directly in libraries.js](http://www.mapbox.com/mapbox.js/).
+You can convert it to a string with [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or use it directly in libraries.

 ### `toGeoJSON.gpx(doc)`